itsyuimorii/--TUTORIAL--DevOps-Beginners-to-Advanced-Decoding-DevOps-with-Projects/5-projects✨/README.md

 ### Making an API better: Advanced Filtering

-using advance filter such as greater than, less than.... to filter querying, so
+- Using advance filter such as greater than, less than.... to filter querying, so

 ```js
 const Tour = require('../models/tourModel');